Adolescents and Young Adults with Cancer

 Young adults who have a cancer that typically occurs in children and adolescents, such as brain tumors, leukemia, osteosarcoma, and Ewing sarcoma, may be treated by a pediatric oncologist.
 These doctors are often affiliated with a hospital that is a member of the Children’s Oncology Group .
 However, young adults who have cancers that are more common in adults are often treated by a medical oncologist through hospitals that are affiliated with an NCI-Designated Cancer Center or a clinical research network such as NCTN or NCORP.

-Learn more about finding a doctor and how to get a second opinion in: How To Find a Doctor or Treatment Facility If You Have Cancer.
+Learn more about finding a doctor and how to get a second opinion in Finding Health Care Services.
 A second opinion may be especially helpful when there are complicated medical decisions that need to be made, there are different treatment options to choose from, you have a rare cancer, or the first opinion on the treatment plan comes from a doctor who doesn’t specialize in or treat many young adults with the type of cancer that you have.

 The type of treatment you receive is based on the type of cancer you have and how advanced the cancer is (its stage or grade).
 Factors such as your age, overall health, and personal preference are also important.